vinnu382910/GrowthProAI-Backend/README.md

 # 🚀 GrowthProAI – Backend API

-This is the backend API for the **Mini Local Business Dashboard**, built as part of the Full Stack Intern Assignment for **GrowthProAI**.
-It simulates how local businesses might view their Google-like reviews and AI-generated SEO headlines.
+This is the backend API for the **Mini Local Business Dashboard**, built for the **Full Stack Intern Assignment** at **GrowthProAI**.
+It mimics how local businesses could retrieve customer insights like Google-like ratings, reviews, and AI-generated SEO headlines.

 ---